swcarpentry/training-course/_submissions/round-08/2/2014-02-06-mcq-matrix-manipulation-in-r.md

     ## [1] 10 20 30 40

 R indexes arrays from 1, as opposed to zero, as in some other languages like Perl or Python.
-Let&#8217;s access the second element of `x`:
+Let's access the second element of `x`:

 <pre><code class="r">x[2]
 </code></pre>